number-25/autodidacticism/Cheatsheets/Julia_base_functions.md

-# A collection of Julia base functions
+# A collection of features, functions and implementations in Julia
 Many are often applicable to several types and data structures.

 ## Dicts